 Firstly, let us understand what exactly the condition is.
-All humans have a thyroid gland located under their voice box, near the neck.
-This gland produces a hormone known as thyroid hormone which regulates metabolism in the body.
+We all have a thyroid gland located under our voice box, near the neck.
+This gland produces the thyroid hormone which regulates metabolism in the body.

-Sometimes the thyroid gland does not function correctly and as a result, will produce a low amount of thyroid hormone.
+Sometimes, the thyroid gland does not function correctly and as a result, this hormone is produced in low amounts.
 Such a condition is known as hypothyroidism.
 Alternatively, hyperthyroidism can occur when the thyroid gland produces thyroid hormones in excess.
 It is safe to say that the thyroid gland is vital for major functions in your body to carry on seamlessly.

-The number one culprit when it comes to hypothyroidism is almost always the thyroid gland not functioning properly.
+The main cause of hypothyroidism is the improper functioning of the thyroid gland.
 However, few other causes may also be at play:

-- Iodine is an essential mineral which keeps the thyroid gland in check to produce the right quantity of thyroid hormones.
-When there is too less iodine in the body, hypothyroidism can occur.
+- Iodine is an essential mineral that keeps the thyroid gland in check to produce the right quantity of thyroid hormones.
+When there is too little iodine in the body, hypothyroidism can occur.
 Vice versa, too much iodine can also cause the same.

 - If the thyroid gland gets infected or inflamed (thyroiditis), it can leak its hormones into the bloodstream.
 This causes hyperthyroidism, which can turn into hypothyroidism after a few months.